visionary-futures-collective/covid19/caregiving.md

 title: "The Caregivers Survey"
 permalink: /caregivers
 ---
-# Join the initiative
+# About the Initiative

 We're collecting data on caregiver experiences at universities across the United States and internationally.

 <a href="https://docs.google.com/forms/d/e/1FAIpQLSc6iRSlr7DJXthJwENxXTjTa3jPiFVqOI9RsNqu-1LZbhw2Xg/viewform?usp=sf_link">View the survey. </a>

-# What we've learned
 We're still in the process of collecting and validating data.
 But events are moving too quickly for us to sit by and wait, so we're posting preliminary information in real time as we receive it.

 Last update: October 24, 2020.
 Responses: 252.
 Institutions: 121.

-## 1. Institutions aren't doing enough
+# 1. Institutions aren't doing enough
 We identified sixteen different ways that institutions can support caregivers, ranging from acknowledging the emotional costs of caregiving to offering work from home, FMLA leave, or financial support.

 [View the responses, broken down by institution, here.](https://docs.google.com/spreadsheets/d/1eQhgq3aKu699FWvimjtBMzLPnJIekMlVBFw1DAyrW18/edit?usp=sharing)

 We asked respondents which of those sixteen modes of support they had received from their institutions. *The numbers overwhelmingly show that institutions are not offering most, if any, of these provisions.* Read on to see what those provisions are... and where institutions are taking action (or falling short).

-### Logistical or Financial Support
+## Logistical or Financial Support
 <table>
 	<tr>
 		<th>Act of support</th>